emeraldhost/documentation/en/gameserver/minecraft-java-edition/change-modpack.md

     If a modpack is missing, you are welcome to submit a recommendation for this modpack in our [Community Discord Server](https://discord.emeraldhost.de/).
     :::

 ### That's it!
-With these steps you should be able to install a modpack for your Minecraft server.
+With these steps you should be able to install a modpack for your Minecraft server